CDThomas/workout-app/notes.md

 - [x] user can view routines they have created
   - This is just in a list for now.
 Might add a details page/modal later if I want more than the editing page
+- [x] user can edit routines
 - [x] user can delete a set from a routine
 - [x] user can delete routines
+- [x] routine list empty state (for when no routines have been created or search returns nothing)
 - [ ] make UX for multiple saves while editing a routine more intuitive
   - right now the first success message appears to stay up until there's an error, so it's not clear that each save after the first save actually worked